Thursday, February 16, 2017

 Building the Tower of Babel

-from a Genealogical and Chronicle Roll
+From a Genealogical and Chronicle Roll

-French (North), 1470-1480
+French (North), c.
+1470-1480

 New York, Pierpont Morgan Library

-MS M1157, fol.
+MS M 1157, fol.
 15

-Building the Tower of Babel and Other Stories from The Book of Genesis
++Building the Tower of Babel and Other Stories from The Book of Genesis

-from Compilation des chroniques et histoires de Bretagne
+From a Compilation des chroniques et histoires de Bretagne

 French (Brittany), c.
 1480-1482

 MS Francais 8266, fol.
-7
+7r

 Building the Tower of Babel

-Belgian (Bruges), ca. 1490
+Belgian (Bruges), c.
+1490

 Amsterdam, Rijksmuseum